MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ### System Requirements

-Microsoft R Services works with the following Hadoop distributions:
+Microsoft R Server works with the following Hadoop distributions:

 - Cloudera CDH 5.0, 5.1, 5.2, 5.3, 5.4
 - HortonWorks HDP 1.3.0, HDP 2.0.0, HDP 2.1.0, HDP 2.2.0, HDP 2.3.0
 - MapR 3.0.2, MapR 3.0.3, MapR 3.1.0, MapR 3.1.1, MapR 4.0.1, MapR 4.0.2 (provided this version of MapR has been updated to mapr-patch-4.0.2.29870.GA-30600; contact MapR to obtain the patch), MapR 4.1

-Your cluster installation must include the C APIs contained in the libhdfs package; these are required for Microsoft R Services.
+Your cluster installation must include the C APIs contained in the libhdfs package; these are required for Microsoft R Server.
 See your Hadoop documentation for information on installing this package.
 The Hadoop distribution must be installed on Red Hat Enterprise Linux 5 or 6, or fully compatible operating system.
-Microsoft R Services should be installed on all nodes of the cluster.
+Microsoft R Server should be installed on all nodes of the cluster.

-Microsoft R Services requires Hadoop MapReduce and the Hadoop Distributed File System (HDFS) (for HDP 1.3.0 and MapR 3.x installations), or HDFS, Hadoop YARN, and Hadoop MapReduce2 for CDH5, HDP 2.x, and MapR 4.x installations.
-The HDFS, YARN, and MapReduce clients must be installed on all nodes on which you plan to run Microsoft R Services, as must Microsoft R Services itself.
+Microsoft R Server requires Hadoop MapReduce and the Hadoop Distributed File System (HDFS) (for HDP 1.3.0 and MapR 3.x installations), or HDFS, Hadoop YARN, and Hadoop MapReduce2 for CDH5, HDP 2.x, and MapR 4.x installations.
+The HDFS, YARN, and MapReduce clients must be installed on all nodes on which you plan to run Microsoft R Server, as must Microsoft R Server itself.

-Minimum system configuration requirements for Microsoft R Services are as follows:
+Minimum system configuration requirements for Microsoft R Server are as follows:

 **Processor:** 64-bit CPU with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 CPUs).
 Itanium-architecture CPUs (also known as IA-64) are not supported.
 Multiple-core CPUs are recommended.

 **Operating System:** Red Hat Enterprise Linux 6.0, 6.1, 6.2, 6.3, 6.4, 6.5, 6.6, or 6.7.
 Only 64-bit operating systems are supported.
 (For HDP 1.3.0 systems *only*, RHEL 5.x operating systems are also supported.)

-**Memory:** A minimum of 4GB of RAM is required for Microsoft R Services; 8GB or more are recommended.
+**Memory:** A minimum of 4GB of RAM is required for Microsoft R Server; 8GB or more are recommended.
 Hadoop itself has substantial memory requirements; see your Hadoop distribution’s documentation for specific recommendations

 **Disk Space:** A minimum of 500MB of disk space is required on each node for RRE installation.
 Hadoop itself has substantial disk space requirements; see your Hadoop distribution’s documentation for specific recommendations.

-**Package Dependencies:** Microsoft R Services, like most Linux applications, depends upon a number of Linux packages.
-A few of these, listed in Table 1, are explicitly required by Microsoft R Services.
+**Package Dependencies:** Microsoft R Server, like most Linux applications, depends upon a number of Linux packages.
+A few of these, listed in Table 1, are explicitly required by Microsoft R Server.
 The remainder are in turn required by these dependencies.
 These are automatically installed while the automated script is running.
 These are listed in Table 2.

 Table 1.
-Packages Explicitly Required by Microsoft R Services
+Packages Explicitly Required by Microsoft R Server

 | ed                | cairo-devel     |
 |-------------------|-----------------|